jenkinsci/pipeline-plugin/TUTORIAL.md

- This document is intended for new users of the Pipeline feature to learn how to write and understand flows.
+ This document is intended for new users of the Pipeline feature to learn how to write and understand pipelines.

 # Why Pipeline?